 The Washington Light Infantry built this monument in 1856, several years before the Civil War.
 At first glance, the monument is not very impressive.
 However, this type of design typified Revolutionary War monuments of the era.
 Before the Civil War, the nation commemorated few battlefields with monuments, and most of these were in the North (such as Bunker Hill).
 Many southern sites remained agricultural land and the battlefields became forgotten.
-This monument is significant in that it represents one of the few such examples of the time period to memorialize a southern battle.
+This monument is significant in that it represents one of the few such examples of the time period to memorialize a Revolutionary War battlefield in the South.

 The monument’s story starts in 1807 with the founding of the Washington Light Infantry, a South Carolina miltia group based in Charleston.
 From its inception, the Washington Light Infantry participated as a unit in every major war involving the United States until 1919, when the group become part of the SC National Guard.